sleekEagle/camstrm/README.md

 ## how to use
 1. git clone https://github.com/sleekEagle/camstrm.git
-2. turn on the Android device
-3. turn on the camstrm app on the phone/android device
+2. turn on the camstrm app on the android device
-4. use the IP address shown in the mobile phone on the python code
+3. use the IP address shown in the mobile phone on the python code (as the argument --ip)

 ## Options
 Help